-Have you heard more people talking about bone broth?
+Have you heard more and more people talking about bone broth lately?
 Have you ever wondered if it’s any good?
 In this article, we’ll talk about what bone broth is, what it’s good for, and what it isn’t good for.

 In the end, we’ll help you come to know whether or not bone broth is just a trend.